-Google Fit, the fitness monitoring app that turned redesigned on Android closing year, has arrived on iOS.
-The app integrates with Apple Health, meaning your progress in different Health-well matched apps like Nike Run Club, Sleep Cycle, and Headspace will contribute to your Google Fit dreams.
-The iOS app syncs with each of the Apple Watch and Wear OS gadgets.
+Google Fit, the fitness monitoring app redesigned on Android last year, has arrived on iOS.
+The app integrates with Apple Health, meaning your progress in different Health-well-matched apps like Nike Run Club, Sleep Cycle, and Headspace will contribute to your Google Fit dreams.
+The iOS app syncs with each Apple Watch and Wear OS gadget.

 Google’s fitness app is designed across the idea of last earrings to hit interest goals primarily based on pointers from the American Heart Association and the World Health Organization.
 That’s roughly one hundred fifty minutes of “mild” pastime per week and seventy-five minutes of “full of life” hobby.
 The machine is based on round metrics: Move Minutes, the time you were active, and Heart Points, the intensity of the activity.

-Some of Google Fit’s capability turned into available on iOS via the Fit section of the Wear OS app for absolutely everyone with a Wear OS smartwatch.
+Some of Google Fit’s capabilities became available on iOS via the Fit section of the Wear OS app for everyone with a Wear OS smartwatch.
 Still, the new standalone app works with the Apple Watch and integrates with Apple Health.
 Google Fit is available at the App Store starting these days.